john29917958/john29917958.github.io/source/_posts/2020-Review.md

 Humm...
 Illustration, originated character design, and animation are covered under this section.

 ### Illustration
-Actually... the very first illustration made by me is much more terrible than this one.
+First publie illustration.
+But actually... the very first illustration made by me is much more terrible than this one.
 [Award @ 2017/07/08](https://tzuchaowang.artstation.com/projects/VW2Eg)
 ![Award](https://cdna.artstation.com/p/assets/images/images/006/727/390/large/tzu-chao-wang-award.jpg?1500823234)